 Poor Road Conditions along Sir Francis Drake Boulevard

-As of October 2019, there are three locations along Sir Francis Drake Boulevard west of of the Mount Vision Road junction at which the road is reduced to one lane.
-Stops signs are located at both ends of each site where the eastbound lane has been undermined by the adjacent creek and part of the lane has collapsed.
-The westernmost location is perpetually flooded with an inch or two of water and may be flooded with several inches of water after rain storms and during very high tides.
-(See photos below.)
+As of July 2020, there are three locations along Sir Francis Drake Boulevard west of of the Mount Vision Road junction at which the road is reduced to one lane.
+Stops signs are located at both ends of the two sites between Mount Vision Road and the Estero Trailhead Access Road where the eastbound lane has been undermined by the adjacent creek and part of the lane has collapsed.
+For the past several years, the westernmost location has been perpetually flooded with an inch or two of water and may be flooded with several inches of water after rain storms and during very high tides.
+(See photo on left below.)

 Additional Sources for Road Conditions

 After wind and/or rain storms, many roads to and from and within Point Reyes National Seashore may be blocked due to flooding, mud slides, downed trees, and/or power lines.
 Reports of closures and re-openings of roads are received too frequently to keep this page up-to-date.
 For emergency road and weather conditions in West Marin, visit Point Reyes National Seashore's Twitter feed, the National Weather Service San Francisco Bay Area's Twitter feed, the Marin County Department of Public Works' Twitter feed, the Marin Sheriff Department's Twitter feed, the Marin Fire Department's Twitter feed, the California Highway Patrol: Marin's Twitter feed, or tune in to KWMR, 90.5 FM.